 Friday Sunny.
 Winds S 15 to 25 km/h becoming light in the middle of the day.
 Possible rainfall: 0 mm Chance of any rain: 0% Around Canberra Sun protection 10:20am to 4:20pm, UV Index predicted to reach 8 [Very High].

 Saturday Partly cloudy.
 Light winds becoming E 15 to 20 km/h in the evening then becoming light in the late evening.
 Possible rainfall: 0 mm Chance of any rain: 10%.

-Friday Partly cloudy.
+Sunday Partly cloudy.
 Light winds.
-Partly cloudy.
-Slight (20%) chance of a shower.
-Light winds.
-Possible rainfall: 0 mm Chance of any rain: 20%.
+Possible rainfall: 0 mm Chance of any rain: 5%.

-Monday Partly cloudy.
-Slight (30%) chance of a shower, most likely in the afternoon and evening.
-Winds NW 15 to 25 km/h tending W 20 to 30 km/h during the day then becoming light during the afternoon.
-Possible rainfall: 0 to 1 mm Chance of any rain: 30%.
+Monday Cloudy.
+Medium (50%) chance of showers, most likely in the afternoon and evening.
+Winds S 15 to 20 km/h tending SE during the morning then becoming light during the afternoon.
+Possible rainfall: 0 to 3 mm Chance of any rain: 60%.

 ACT Weather Forecasts

 ||7||21||60%||1-5mm||Nil||SE 11||71||ESE 18||52|

 Cyclone Debbie: Northern NSW residents urged to evacuate as south-east QLD braces for more severe weather

 Northern NSW residents have been ordered to evacuate ahead of "unprecedented" flooding in the region, and south-east Queensland is hit by severe weather expected to worsen overnight, as ex-Tropical Cyclone Debbie continues along the east coast.